theirishpenguin/theirishpenguin.github.io/_posts/2021-01-25-moral-code-actual-code-and-becoming-management-ought-you.markdown

 </figure>
 </p>

-Charity Majors's post may or may not agree with this conclusion, and I will not put words in anyone's mouth.
-However, it at least, in part, appears to allude to this when noting some of the responsibilities of a manager:
+Charity Majors' post may or may not agree with this conclusion, and I will not put words in anyone's mouth.
+However, in part, it appears to allude to this when noting some of the responsibilities of a manager:

 * To 'pick up on someone’s anxiety' and help
 * To 'argue someone into receiving a well-deserved raise'